-- 1. Remove the choke cap and choke housing to gain access to the third screw retaining the vacuum diaphragm to the main body (Figure 13). - 2.
+- Remove the choke cap (electric choke) and choke housing (manual and electric choke) to gain access to the third screw retaining the vacuum diaphragm to the main body (Figure 13). - 2.
 Remove three screws attaching secondary vacuum diaphragm to the main body (Figure 14).